samcurteis/ga-project-2/README.md

 ## Build Process

 In our dividing up of the tasks I had the responsibility of writing out the navbar and the homepage.
 Both of these tasks were fairly straightforward and did not take much time to complete, as we had practised building similar features previous to starting the project.
-For the navbar I used Bulma as a base for styling, and the Link component from react-router-dom to navigate to the various pages on the site.
+For the navbar, I used Bulma as a base for styling, and the Link component from react-router-dom to navigate to the various pages on the site.

 ```
 import { Link } from 'react-router-dom';